shraddhapandey1969-ops/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first git repsitory
+This is my first git repsitory.
-AAuthor - Shraddha Pandey
+Author - Shraddha Pandey